-- Precision forged from high-carbon German stainless steel this knife will not wear nor stain and is made of the highest imported quality materials.
+- Precision forged from high-carbon German stainless steel blade, this knife will not wear nor stain and is made of the highest imported quality materials.

 - The handle on this knife is absolutely stellar.
 The bolster adds counter weight and protects your fingers while the triple rivets in the handle take care of strength, allowing you nonstop robust, clean cuts.